-- Saturday Night Live: Speaking of Howie Mandell, Jon Lovitz plays him in a game show sketch, "Make Joan Baez Laugh."
+- Saturday Night Live: Jon Lovitz plays Howie Mandell in a game show sketch, "Make Joan Baez Laugh."
 The setup is that Baez, as Nora Dunn portrays her, is so despondent over the world's injustices that the show has run for nine seasons without anyone succeeding at making her so much as smile.
 Until, that is, Mandell sticks a rubber glove over his face and inflates it with his nose.
 Baez does a Spit Take and finally laughs.

-- Castlevania Judgment Grant occasionally makes it his goal to get an emotional reaction out of Alucard.
-This example isn't romantic.
-No, it isn't.
+- A theoretically platonic example from Castlevania: Judgment: Grant occasionally makes it his goal to get an emotional reaction out of Alucard.

-- Dragon Quest IV Subverted where a King will only give a special piece of equipment needed to defeat the Big Bad to someone who can make him laugh. ("For the good of the kingdom.")
-Your party hires a comedian and everything and then...the comedian scolds the king because your party is trying to save the world and nobody will ever laugh again if they don't.
+- Dragon Quest IV: A King will only give a special piece of equipment needed to defeat the Big Bad to someone who can make him laugh. ("For the good of the kingdom.")
+Your party hires a comedian and everything, only for the comedian to scold the king because your party is trying to save the world and nobody will ever laugh again if they don't.
 And it works!

 - Fate/stay night gender inverted.
 Tohsaka realizes that she never sees Shirou laugh and that he rarely smiles.
 It makes her mad because while he likes making others happy he never actually enjoys himself.
 Ayako also notes this early on.
 Tohsaka decides they'll take a day off to make him enjoy himself.
 With good reason, because as a person who never lives for himself, after he turns into Archer he becomes bitterly resentful of his life.
 She likes Archer, but doesn't want Shirou to become like him.

-- Kanon Yuichi often does this to Mai, claiming that getting any kind of reaction from her at all is like winning a medal.
+- In Kanon, Yuichi often does this to Mai, claiming that getting any kind of reaction from her at all is like winning a medal.

-- Teen Titans does this with Beast Boy and Raven.
+- Teen Titans (2003) has a platonic example with Beast Boy and Raven.
 It turns out in the prequel episode "Go!" that he got her to laugh during their first meeting, and he's been trying to replicate that ever since.
 He's succeeded three times: said prequel episode, an encounter with her "happy side" during a Journey to the Center of the Mind episode, and when he had a cold and lost control of his powers every time he sneezed.
 Notably, her happy side told Beast Boy that she always finds his jokes funny; her mildly irritated, Deadpan Snarker reactions to his jokes may be more about maintaining her emotional reserve than being genuinely annoyed.